Drinbol/ir_control/README.md

-# Alternative Infrared Remote for Flipperzero
+# Alternative Infrared Remote for Flipperzero By Drinbol

 It is a plugin like [UniversalRF Remix](https://github.com/ESurge/flipperzero-firmware-unirfremix) but for infrared files.
 I do this plugin for convenience, because the main IR app need to navigate for different button abit troublesome (buttons like up,down,left,right,back).
 I found it useful for TV and TV box.